s1abb/SimioUnrealEngineLiveLinkConnector/docs/Architecture.md

 - Test deployment on machine without Unreal Engine installed
 - All dependencies must be in same folder as native DLL
 - No PATH search - .NET loads from managed DLL location
+- **tbbmalloc.dll is REQUIRED** - discovered through testing, not documented in reference

 ---